mikelmaron/atlas-nethope-workshop/README.md

 ### Prerequisites

-No prior experience with geographic data or web mapping is required; basic familiarity web applications is assumed but everyone is welcome.
+Some familiarity with working geographic data and OpenStreetMap is helpful.
+No experience with web mapping is required.
+Basic familiarity web applications is assumed.
+But everyone is welcome.

 ### What you'll need